Uzezi-Sparks/rl-capstone-gridworld/README.md

 The adversary changes behavior, the environment is noisy, and you have to LEARN from experience instead of planning from a model.

 That's what V2 is about.
-Model-free RL i.e. learning what to do just by trying things and seeing what happens.
+Model-free RL i.e., learning what to do just by trying things and seeing what happens.

 ---